Skrillbill/Twitch_LeaderBoardScraper/README.md

 Each time tool is run, it will log all actions to the error.log in the same directory as the tool.
 If your screenshots <br> are not being saved or it seems as if it is not doing anything, check the error.log for details.

-The most common error is not having the conifg.ini in the same directory as the tool exe.
+The most common error is not having the config.ini in the same directory as the tool exe.
 The tool will not <br> function without the ini file present.